The Wonderful Adventures of Nils

-The Wonderful Adventures of Nils (Nils Holgerssons underbara resa genom Sverige, literally Nils Holgersson's wonderful journey across Sweden) is a work of fiction by the Swedish writer Selma Lagerlöf, the first woman to receive the Nobel Prize in Literature.
+The Wonderful Adventures of Nils (Nils Holgerssons underbara resa genom Sverige, lit.
+'Nils Holgersson's wonderful journey across Sweden') is a work of fiction by the Swedish writer Selma Lagerlöf, the first woman to receive the Nobel Prize in Literature.
 It was originally published in two books, 1906 and 1907, and was first published in English as The Wonderful Adventures of Nils (1907) and The Further Adventures of Nils (1911).
 The two parts are later usually published together, in English as The Wonderful Adventures of Nils, but that name may also refer to the first part alone.

 Like many leading Swedish intellectuals of her time, Selma Lagerlöf was an advocate of Swedish spelling reform.
-When first published, this book was also one of the first to adopt the new spelling mandated by a government resolution on April 7, 1906 (see Svenska Akademiens Ordlista).
+When first published, this book was also one of the first to adopt the new spelling mandated by a government resolution on April 7, 1906.

 Origin

 The background for publication was a commission from the National Teachers Association in 1902 to write a geography reader for the public schools.
-"She devoted three years to Nature study and to familiarizing herself with animal and bird life.
+The project was called Läseböcker för Sveriges barndomsskolor and also resulted in Verner von Heidenstam's The Swedes and Their Chieftains (1908–1910) and Sven Hedin's From Pole to Pole (1911).
+From the translation of Velma Swanston Howard's introduction: "She devoted three years to Nature study and to familiarizing herself with animal and bird life.
 She has sought out hitherto unpublished folklore and legends of the different provinces.
-These she has ingeniously woven into her story."
-(From translator Velma Swanston Howard's introduction.)
+These she has ingeniously woven into her story".